 CHILDREN'S LITERARY CLASSICS BOOK AWARDS 2017

-The ancient Roman town of Pompeii lies in the shadow of Mount Vesuvius, but its inhabitants are blissfully unaware of the deadly threat of the volcano which is about to devastate their lives.
+The ancient Roman town of Pompeii lies in the shadow of Mount Vesuvius, but its inhabitants are blissfully unaware of the deadly threat of the volcano that is about to devastate their lives.

-Twins Joe and Jemima Lancelot, still on the hunt for their missing parents, travel back in time to the year 79AD, accompanied by friend Charlie and Max, their adorable Tonkinese cat.
+Twins Joe and Jemima Lancelot, still on the hunt for their missing parents, travel back in time to the year 79AD, accompanied by friend Charlie, and Max their Tonkinese cat.

 Arriving in the middle of a slave auction in the Forum, the children are shocked to find themselves being sold to the highest bidder.
 Trapped in the household of a wealthy Pompeian, how will they manage to escape before the town is buried by the erupting volcano?

 POMPEII - August 79AD

 Scylax wiped the trickle of sweat from his brow as he gazed up at the overcast sky.
 It was unbearably hot today, but the sun appeared to be hidden behind a greyish haze, making the temperature feel even stickier and more oppressive.
 As he glanced across towards the mountain he was surprised to notice small wisps of smoke which seemed to be coming from the very tip of the summit.
 That’s odd, he thought, wondering if someone had started a fire amongst the scorched shrubs and tinder-dry vegetation on the slopes of Vesuvius.